Nicotine Replacement Therapies

 - Changes in mood (including depression and mania).

 - Homicidal ideation.

 - Suicidal ideation, suicide attempts, and completed suicides.

-Although bupropion HCl (Zyban) is the only FDA-approved antidepressant for smoking cessation, fluoxetine HCl (Prozac) has been studied and shown to be effective.[Level of evidence: I] However, fluoxetine HCl also carries a boxed warning describing an increased risk of suicidality in adults younger than 25 years.
-(Refer to the Depression and Suicide section in the PDQ summary on Pediatric Supportive Care for more information.)Table 7.
+Although bupropion HCl (Zyban) is the only FDA-approved antidepressant for smoking cessation, fluoxetine HCl (Prozac) has been studied and shown to be effective in individuals with a history of depression.
+People with active depression were not included in the trial.[Level of evidence: I] However, fluoxetine HCl also carries a boxed warning describing an increased risk of suicidality in adults younger than 25 years.
+(Refer to the Depression and Suicide section in the PDQ summary on Pediatric Supportive Care for more information.)Table 6.
 Fluoxetine HCl

 |HCl = hydrochloride; Rx = prescription.|